COVID-19 has been ravaging the world by storm.

-The coronavirus has swept through most of Asia and is spreading rapidly in Europe and the United States.
-To prevent yourself from being sick and spreading any form of sickness to your families, you should always
+The coronavirus has swept through the globe, even to far-flung places you never thought it would.
+To prevent yourself from being sick and spreading it to your loved ones, you should always:

 - Wash your hands regularly with soap and water